What’s the typical development process?

 Can you use artwork or tooling from any other software other than Adobe Illustrator?

-We do require that customer submitted artwork, or digital tooling files be supplied in Adobe Illustrator, with a CS5 preview, so that it will be accurately plotted on our equipment.
+We do require that customer submitted artwork, or digital tooling files be supplied in Adobe Illustrator, so that it will be accurately plotted on our equipment.
 We can convert your artwork to image your design, but one-time artwork and tooling charges may apply.
 Please refer to our Artwork Guidelines for additional information.

 Can I change the metal thickness once the artwork and tooling have been completed?